 OUR PRIVACY RESPONSIBILITIES UNDER HIPAA

-Oregon State law requires that all Healthcare Providers protect health records in our possession.
-If you receive services through Hope Clinic for Women, federal law, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), also protects your health information.
-In addition, HIPAA requires that we provide you this Notice of Privacy Rights.
-It lets you know how we may use and disclose your health information and your rights regarding the health information we have in our possession.
+Hope Clinic for Women promises to protect all health records in our possession.
+By providing you this Notice of Privacy Rights, we wish to inform you how we may use and disclose your health information and your rights regarding the health information we have in our possession.

 HEALTH INFORMATION THAT WE MAINTAIN ABOUT YOU

 - Your name and (if different) the name and relationship of the person receiving treatment;

 - Your telephone number;

 - Your (or the patient’s, if different) condition that brings you to Hope Clinic for Women;